Kuba13019/travel-assistant/README.md

 - Search history (SQLite) resets when the Streamlit Cloud app reboots/redeploys — a hosted database would be needed for persistence.
 - Aviationstack free tier has limited monthly requests and mainly returns real-time/scheduled flight data rather than bookable fares.
 - Web search quality depends on DuckDuckGo's free API, which occasionally returns no results for very broad queries.
+- Document RAG uses `FakeEmbeddings` as a placeholder — retrieval will not be semantically meaningful until this is swapped for a real embedding model (e.g. a HuggingFace sentence-transformer or an embeddings API).

+## Demo video

+_Add your 5-7 minute demo video link here after recording._